ZeitOnline/Chassis/README.md

 > Note: Replace `<your-project>` with the directory name you checked out chassis into.

 We use the branch `blog.zeit.de` as the default branch to keep our changes (like this readme) apart from the development of Chassis.
-You'll find all configuration files there, so if you are not directly checked out into this branch, check it out now:
+You'll find all configuration files there, so *if you are not directly checked out into this branch*, check it out now:

 ```
 git checkout blog.zeit.de